 2013 Toyota Prius Plug-in Interior

 Test drivers are disappointed with the materials and build quality of the Toyota Prius Plug-in’s cabin.
-They say that it looks and feels too cheap for the car’s price point.
+They say it looks and feels too cheap for the car’s price point.

 - "The contoured dash looks particularly handsome with its 2-tone panels, although on base models the gray-colored plastic and fabric look a little dull." -- Kelley Blue Book